 Now that it's been spun off from the 3-Series lineup of sedans, wagons, and hatchbacks, you might think the 4-Series would develop a much different personality--maybe more brash, more cocky?
-It's just not the case, as the slightly lower, slightly more sporty 4er doesn't do much differently than the latest 3-Series.
-It fires up sweetly engineered in-line engines, shifts with ease, bear-hugs the road--and plots a clear trajectory into M territory with performance suspension and braking upgrades.
+It's just not the case, as the slightly lower, slightly more sporty 4er doesn't do much new compared with the latest 3-Series.
+It fires up BMW's hallmark in-line engines, flicks through gear changes with manual or automatic ease, and grips the road effortlessly, plotting a clear path to the M range with suspension, power, and brake upgrades.

 Build a better Supra, and they will come, in other words.

-Power delivery with either engine is lump-free, a gravy train of torque from just over idle to about 5000 rpm--and quieter and smoother at its mission than, say, the turbo four in the Cadillac ATS.
+Power pours out from either engine in lump-free buckets.
+The Bimmer is smoother and quieter than, say, the turbo-4 in Cadillac's ATS.
 The six-cylinder still pulls with the in-line smoothness that quantifies the value of BMW engineering; it accounts for most of its perceptual superiority to the Caddy and, say, the Mercedes C-Class.

-Rear-wheel drive is standard, but all-wheel drive is available with either engine.
+Rear-wheel drive is the standard configuration, but BMW offers all-wheel drive with either powerplant.

 The next step toward utopia: the M Sport package, with its lower ride height, firmer springs and dampers, 18- or 19-inch wheels, available summer tires, and the option for electronically controlled dampers.
 With smart concessions to ride smoothness in the form of near-zero body lean, it's as close to a track-ready effort as the 4-Series comes--that is, until that M4 arrives, sometime in mid-2014.